SMUTF: Schema Matching Using Generative Tags and Hybrid Features: SMUTF Methodology

 An ultimate hybrid similarity feature $\mathbf{l_{i,j}}$ is obtained from the $\mathbf{ls_{i,j}}$ (see Eq. \ref{eq:2}), $\mathbf{h_{i,j}}$ (see Eq. \ref{eq:3}), cosine similarity of textual value embeddings $\frac{\mathbf{t_{i}}\cdot \mathbf{t_{j}}}{\left | \mathbf{t_{i}} \right | \left | \mathbf{t_{j}} \right |}$ and value feature score $\mathbf{lv_{i,j}}$ (see Eq. \ref{eq:vs}).
 A classifier takes $\mathbf{l_{i,j}}$ as an input to predict if $c_i$ and $c_j$ are matched.

+The similarity score prediction was framed as a binary classification task, and the SM system was not bounded with any specific machine learning model; instead, every existing binary classification model could be deployed here.
 We used an XGBoost classifier, a scalable and high-performing tree boosting system, to predict a matched pair given the hybrid similarity feature.
-The motivation to use XGBoost is that it delivers a more impressive prediction on SM than other machine learning techniques like neural network or LightGBM, as shown in Table \ref{tab:ml_model} that will be discussed later.
+The motivation to use XGBoost is that it delivers a more impressive prediction on SM than other machine learning techniques like neural networks or LightGBM, as shown in Table \ref{tab:ml_model}, where other models' predictions are evaluated.

 The output of the XGBoost models was a match score, indicating the probability that two columns are matched.
 While default thresholds were computed, users could define custom thresholds for deciding a match.
+The default threshold of SMUTF is chosen based on the best performance on the evaluation portion of the training dataset, so it is influenced by the training dataset.
+The threshold typically falls within the range of 0.1 to 0.15, although this value may vary depending on the feature selection and the specific training data used.

-We aimed to enhance the robustness of our model training by adopting an ensemble approach.
-Our data was partitioned into 16 subsets, where each subset was used as validation set once, with the remaining 15 subsets serving as the training set during that iteration.
-This partitioning resulted in the creation of 16 distinct XGBoost models, with each model having its own trained weights as well as hyper-parameters determined by its assigned training and validation set.
+We aimed to enhance the robustness of our model training by employing a multi-model training strategy.
+Our data was partitioned into 16 subsets, where each subset was used as a validation set once, with the remaining 15 subsets serving as the training set during that iteration.
+This partitioning resulted in the creation of 16 distinct XGBoost models, each with its own trained weights and hyper-parameters determined by its assigned training and validation set.

-We employed a soft voting fusion mechanism to consolidate the predictions from all 16 models.
+To consolidate the predictions from all 16 models, we applied a soft voting fusion mechanism.
 The majority vote from these models was then used as the final matching decision.
-Moreover, for the composite similarity score, we computed the average of the scores generated by all individual models.
+Additionally, for the composite similarity score, we computed the average of the scores generated by all individual models.

-This ensemble methodology not only improved the robustness of our predictions but also yielded a more consistent and trustworthy similarity score.
-Integrating deep embedding similarity with the XGBoost similarity score prediction established a sounded approach for column matching, catering to multilingual semantic similarities and offering adaptability with custom thresholds.
+This approach not only mitigates data bias caused by dataset partitioning but also enhances the stability of predictions, leading to a more reliable similarity score.
+By integrating deep embedding similarity with the XGBoost-based similarity score prediction, our method effectively supports multilingual semantic similarities and provides adaptability with custom thresholds.